sentaochen/Joint-Distribution-Weighted-Alignment/README.md

 # Joint-Distribution-Weighted-Alignment
-Pytorch code for the work "Joint Distribution Weighted Alignment for Multi-Source Domain Adaptation" published in XXX
+Pytorch code for the work "Joint Distribution Weighted Alignment for Multi-Source Domain Adaptation via Kernel Relative Entropy Estimation" published in IEEE Transactions on Multimedia.